-Drydock the Port's two pile drivers and pile barges (used for pier repairs by Port crews), so that the equipment can receive structural upgrades, repairs, and routine maintenance, including coating repairs and corrosion protection to extend the life of these assets.
+This project will drydock the Port's two pile drivers and pile barges (used for pier repairs by Port crews), so that the equipment can receive structural upgrades, repairs, and routine maintenance, including coating repairs and corrosion protection to extend the life of these assets.
 One pile driver will be drydocked with the previously appropriated funds.
 Funds programed in this CIP will cover drydocking of the two barges and the second pile driver, based on recent cost estimates.